Reflections on strengths, energy, and sustainable contribution

 Rethinking Responsibility: It’s Not Just a Trait - It’s a Team Design Question

-Responsibility often concentrates around the same people in human services teams.
-This post explores how organisations can reframe responsibility as a shared design issue.
+Responsibility often concentrates around the same capable people.
+This post explores how to reframe responsibility as a shared design issue rather than an individual one.

-Have You Noticed a Quiet Script Shaping How You Show Up at Work?
+Have You Noticed an Old Story Shaping How You Show Up at Work?

 Internal narratives often run beneath the surface, shaping how we show up, decide, and care.
-Learn how to recognise the quiet scripts that may be limiting your clarity or energy.
+This post explores the stories that may be shaping your clarity, energy, and sense of what's possible at work.

 What Role Were You Cast In?
 Exploring the Echoes of Early Identity at Work